 Berlin and Munich are regularly voted among the most affordable student cities, with both locations boasting low living costs.

 As Germany is an EU nation, British students don't need a study visa.

 Find out more about studying in Germany.

-The USA is often labelled the 'land of opportunity' and it's easy to see why.
-The country, which spans six time zones, is one of the world's finest education providers.
+Often labelled the 'land of opportunity', the USA is a great place to study.
+The country spans six time zones and is one of the world's finest education providers.